 For Grace is a non-profit organization dedicated to promoting better care and wellness for women in pain.
 For Grace seeks to raise awareness of the gender disparity women often face in pain care, empower women to be better consumers of health care, and educate public policy makers about pain as a major health issue.

 The Alliance for the Treatment of Intractable Pain (ATIP) is a group of pain patients, caregivers and activists calling for the withdrawal of the CDC’s 2016 opioid prescribing guideline.
 ATIP maintains the guideline was created with poor science, professional bias and despite known harms to patients.

 Families for Intractable Pain Relief (FIPR) was formed by the families of patients treated by Dr. Forest Tennant at the Veract Intractable Pain Clinic.
 FIPR advocates for people with intractable pain from rare disorders and injuries; and provides education, support and resources for caregivers, family members and patients.

 Fed Up with Fatigue is a blog by journalist Donna Gregory Burch devoted to helping those with fibromyalgia and chronic fatigue syndrome (ME/CFS).
 Donna is an award-winning journalist who was diagnosed with fibromyalgia after several years of unexplained symptoms.

-EDS Awareness, also known as "Chronic Pain Partners," is a grass roots, non-profit organization focusing on Ehlers-Danlos Syndrome and associated disorders such as POTs, dysautonomia, Chiari, and Mast Cell Activation.
-Their primary mission is setting up local EDS support groups worldwide and EDS awareness training through educational webinars by EDS experts.
+EDS Awareness, also known as "Chronic Pain Partners," is a non-profit organization focused on Ehlers-Danlos Syndrome and associated disorders such as POTs, dysautonomia, Chiari and Mast Cell Activation.
+Their primary mission is setting up local EDS support groups worldwide and EDS awareness training through educational webinars.